Syed Razak Syed Zain Barakbah

 Syed Razak bin Syed Zain Barakhbah (22 August 1944 – 8 March 2023) was a Malaysian politician.
 He is a member of the United Malays National Organisation (UMNO), a component party in Barisan Nasional (BN) coalition.
 He was the Menteri Besar of Kedah from 11 December 1999 to 22 December 2005.

 Early career

-Syed Razak is a successful bumiputera entrepreneur in business.
-His success can be considered comparable to the non-Malay entrepreneurs.
-His integrity in business caused him to be entrusted to lead the Chamber of Commerce and Industry Kedah Malay (DPPMMK) since 1986 again.
-Through the Chamber of Commerce and Industry Kedah Malay (DPPMMK), Syed Razak, trying desperately to bring Bumiputera businessmen towards commercial and industrial community in line with the objectives of Wawasan 2020 to make Malaysia a developed nation.
+Syed Razak is a bumiputera entrepreneur in business.
+He was entrusted the leadership of the Chamber of Commerce and Industry Kedah Malay (DPPMMK).
+Through the Chamber of Commerce and Industry Kedah Malay (DPPMMK), Syed Razak, trying to bring Bumiputera businessmen towards commercial and industrial community in line with the objectives of Wawasan 2020.

 Death

-Syed Razak died on 8 March 2023, at age of 79 due to health problem.
+Syed Razak died on 8 March 2023, at age of 79.
 He was buried at Masjid Nurul Ehsan Muslim Cemetery, Kubang Rotan, Kuala Kedah.